I am pretty sure you noticed that the name of this anime blog is 9-tailed kitsune. 🙂

 9-tailed kitsune (fox) is basically a fox spirit.
 This term originates from Chinese mythology and got transmitted as a popular motif to Korean and Japanese culture.

 In East Asian folklore, foxes are depicted as familiar spirits (supernatural entities that assist witches or cunning folk in their practice of magic).
 According to the folklore, they possess magic powers and are mischievous creatures that can disguise themselves as beautiful women.

 The fox spirit is known as the húli jīng (fox spirit) in China, the kitsune (fox) in Japan, and the kumiho (nine-tailed fox) in Korea.
 There are minor differences between the definition of each, but commonly the fox spirits can shapeshift, often taking the form of beautiful young women who try to seduce men, whether for mischief or to consume their bodies or spirits.

 Foxes are a common motif in Japanese folklore to this day.
 Some tales depict foxes as tricking and evil, while others portray them as guardians or friends.
 Kitsune are a type of yokai.
 According to Yōkai folklore, all foxes can shapeshift into human form.

 You might be asking – why nine-tailed?
 Well, the more tails a kitsune has – they may have as many as nine – the older, wiser, and more powerful it is.
-Now it makes sense that Naruto’s Kurama is the most powerful beast from the tailed beasts!
+Now it makes sense that Naruto’s Kurama is the most powerful beast of the tailed beasts!

 9-tailed foxes throughout anime